sr320/course-fish310-2015/Lab Worksheets MD/Cnidaria Lab 2015.md

 ###Class Hydrozoa
-The class Hydrozoa contains ~3,000 mostly marine species and is comprised of 3 major orders: Hydroida, Siphonophora, & Hydrocorallina.
+The class Hydrozoa contains ~3,000 mostly marine species and is comprised of 3 major orders: **Hydroida**, **Siphonophora**, & **Hydrocorallina**.
 Hydrozoans are typically small (mm-cm) and have both polyp and medusa life stages, with one often reduced or lost.
 In contrast to other cnidarians, the gastrodermal tissue of hydrozoans lacks nematocysts (restricted to epidermis) and no cells are found within the mesoglea.

 ![](http://www.thanasisaquarium.gr/Images/Various/obelia_cycle.gif)